ddanforth/Getting-and-Cleaning-Data-Project-Assignment/Codebook.md

 ..1.
 The resulting clean data table as per instructions is *68 columns with *180 rows.

 9. Once the data itself was clean and readable, it was saved to a delimited text file with commas indicating charachter fields.
 ..1.
-The text file is easily read into another script or imported into Excel for future processing.
+The text file is easily read into another script for future processing.
 ..2.
 The R script duplicates the above outlined process and programattically creates the clean data.

 ##DATA VARIABLES##